 Understanding Dementia (2018) MOOC

 Understanding Dementia is a Massive Open Online Course (MOOC), offering university-quality education about the latest in dementia research and care.
-This free 9-week course provides an opportunity to engage with the perspectives of an international community, without requiring exams or assignments.
+This free course provides an opportunity to engage with the perspectives of an international community, without requiring exams or assignments.

 Understanding Dementia is designed to be accessible and appealing to people from diverse backgrounds, including: